kbab6aoo/HowToArticles/usingVarnishToServeWordPressOnDebian.md

   index index.html;
 }
 The /var/www/html/index.html file can contain a simple message like “Page not found!”
-Restart nginx, then start Varnish:
+Restart Nginx, then start Varnish:

 1
 2
-sudo systemctl restart nginx
+sudo systemctl restart Nginx
 sudo systemctl start varnish
 Install WordPress, following our How to Install and Configure WordPress guide.
 Once WordPress is installed, continue with this guide.
 After installing WordPress, restart Varnish to clear any cached redirects to the setup page: